What’s the difference between a photo workshop/expedition vs. a photo tour?

 If you get symptoms or feel ill during your tour or workshop your guide will take to you get tested for COVID-19.

-if you test positive we can help you make arrangements for you to isolate (for up to 5 days) at a hotel.
+if you test positive we can help you make arrangements based on how ill you are.

 Or call 1700 for more information.
 In an emergency always dial 112 for emergency services.